-The Cloverbud 4-H program is open to youth ages 5-7 years old.
+The Cloverbud 4-H program is open to youth ages 5-7 years old, as of September 1, current 4-H year.
 The youth participate in hands-on, non-competitive learning activities related to 4-H project areas.
 Cloverbuds meet monthly.
 Also offered is a Cloverbud Club in conjunction with the Raider Super Stars 4-H Club.